hashicorp/terraform/website/docs/backends/types/dynamodb.html.md

 Stores the state in a given table on [Amazon DynamoDB](https://aws.amazon.com/dynamodb/).
 This backend supports
 * state locking and consistency checking via Amazon DynamoDB, which can be enabled by setting the `lock_table` field to an existing DynamoDB table name.
 * global-state can be enabled by setting the `lock_table` and `state_table` fields to an existing DynamoDB global table names.
+Please verify that your global table configuration works by running `aws dynamodb list-global-tables` command.

 ~> **Warning!** It is highly recommended that you enable versioning using `state_days_ttl` to allow for state recovery in the case of accidental deletions and human error.